-Sales: Sales slowed down in Culpeper County in the spring.
-There were 192 sales in the County during the 2nd quarter, 38 fewer sales than last year, representing a 17% decline.
-This is the 1st drop in sales in the County in over a year.
-Home Prices: Despite fewer sales, home prices continue to rise in the Culpeper County housing market.
-The 2nd quarter median sales price in the County was \$349,000, which is \$39,000 higher than last year, a 13% increase.
-Sales prices have climbed 7 straight quarters in the County compared to the prior year.
-Active Listings: The supply in the Culpeper County housing market is shrinking rapidly.
-There were 136 active listings on the market in the County at the end of the 2nd quarter, less than half the inventory level of a year ago (-54%), which is 157 fewer listings.
-Days on Market: At 53 days, the average days on market in Culpeper County in the 2nd quarter was 2 days faster than last year.
-Greater Piedmont Region Housing Market Trends Sales: After strong growth trends for more than a year, the GPR housing market slowed down in this spring.
+Sales: Sales in the Fauquier County housing market slowed down in the spring.
+There were 339 sales during the 2nd quarter, 44 fewer sales than a year ago, representing an 11% decline.
+This is the 1st drop in sales in the County since the fall of 2018 compared to the prior year.
+While sales declined overall for the quarter, there was an uptick in June sales in the County.

+Home Prices: Prices continue to climb in the Fauquier County housing market.
+At \$440,000, the 2nd quarter median sales price in the County is \$35,000 higher than it was last year, which is a 9% increase.
+Home prices in the County have been rising consistently for the past 2 years.

+Active Listings: The supply in the Fauquier County housing market is declining rapidly.
+There were 198 active listings on the market in the County at the end of the 2nd quarter, a 60% plunge from a year ago, a reduction of 303 listings.

+Days on Market: At 39 days, the average days on market in Fauquier County during the 2nd quarter was unchanged from a year ago.

+Greater Piedmont Region Housing Market Trends

+Sales: After strong growth trends for more than a year, the GPR housing market slowed down in this spring.
 There were 590 sales in the 2nd quarter, down 14% from a year ago, a decrease of 95 sales.
 The slowdown is reflective of market uncertainty caused by the COVID-19 pandemic and the economic downturn, and similar slowdowns occurred in many parts of Virginia.
 The overall sales numbers for the State declined 10% in the 2nd quarter compared to last year.
 While the sales numbers are down for the 2nd quarter overall in the GPR footprint (i.e., April, May, and June), it is important to note that June sales activity in some local markets, such as Fauquier County and Rappahannock County, increased compared to last year.
 This is a signal that market activity is trending back up in the summer in some local areas.

-Figure 1: Sales by Jurisdiction in the Greater Piedmont Region Source: Virginia REALTORS®, data accessed July 17, 2020 Home Prices: Even with a slowdown in sales this quarter, home prices in the GPR market continue to climb, a reflection of the tight inventory available.
+Figure 1: Sales by Jurisdiction in the Greater Piedmont Region

+Source: Virginia REALTORS®, data accessed July 17, 2020

+Home Prices: Even with a slowdown in sales this quarter, home prices in the GPR market continue to climb, a reflection of the tight inventory available.
 At \$394,750, the 2nd quarter median sales price rose 10% from a year ago, a gain of \$35,750.
 The median sales price in the GPR region overall has been rising steadily since the fall of 2016.
 The strongest price growth this quarter was in Madison County, where the median sales price surged \$54,000, a 22% jump from a year ago.
 Culpeper County also had a large median sales price gain this quarter, up \$39,000 from last year.
 Price gains are occurring in many parts of the State as the inventory continues to be historically low.
 The median sales price in Virginia rose 2% in the 2nd quarter compared to last year.

-Figure 2: Median Sales Prices in the Greater Piedmont Region Source: Virginia REALTORS®, data accessed July 17, 2020 Active Listings:
+Figure 2: Median Sales Prices in the Greater Piedmont Region

+Source: Virginia REALTORS®, data accessed July 17, 2020

+Active Listings: